We have a puppy we already selected for our child. Can you help train it?

 We have cooperative agreements with several school districts in the Kansas City Metro.
 Because our pups are considered hypoallergenic, we are able to work with more classrooms and students during the training process.

 Autism kiddos are extremely sensory oriented.
 They love the differences in textures of the spoo coat (ears, top knot, body, tail).
-Also, most HAT picking shedding fur off their bodies/faces and out of their food!
+Also, most HATE picking shedding fur off their bodies/faces and out of their food!